picatz/falconz/README.md

 ## Usage

-Currently requires the `HYBRID_ANALYSIS_API_KEY` enviroment variable set to communicate with the API.
+Currently requires the `HYBRID_ANALYSIS_API_KEY` environment variable set to communicate with the API.

 ```ruby
 require "falconz"